solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 ### Establish Auth0 Application

-You will need to establish an Auth0 application to integrate with Gloo Edge.
+You will need to establish an Auth0 application to integrate with Gloo Gateway.
 In this guide we prioritized providing a quickstart for testing over production readiness.
 In establishing the Auth0 application from the dashboard wizard, we defined this as a `Regular Web Application` type application and gave the application a name `GlooTest`.
 Other possibilities we did not test were `Machine to Machine`, `Native`, and `Single Page Application`.

-For the "What technology are you using for your project?" question, we chose `Apache`, although that choice had no noticeable impact on our Gloo Edge setup.
+For the "What technology are you using for your project?" question, we chose `Apache`, although that choice had no noticeable impact on our Gloo Gateway setup.

 Beyond that, we changed only one of the default settings from the new-application wizard: `Allowed Callback URLs`, for which we provided a single value `https://glootest.com/callback`.
 For more details on creating `Regular Web Application` integrations with Auth0, we found [this guide](https://auth0.com/docs/applications/set-up-an-application/register-regular-web-applications) helpful.